-Bombing In Somalia Kills Dozens; Death Toll Expected To Rise
+Bombing In Somalia Kills Hundreds; Death Toll Expected To Rise

-The death toll from a truck bomb in Somalia's capitol has risen to 85 — with some estimates putting it at more than twice that – and more than 200 injured.
-Officials caution the numbers would continue to rise.
+The death toll from a truck bomb in Somalia's capital has risen above 200 with more than 275 injured.
+But Information Minister Abdirahman Yarisow told NPR that is a "conservative number."

+Officials described the deadly bombing as the worst-ever attack in the nation's history and caution the number of deaths and injuries would continue to rise.

+NPR's Eyder Peralta reports rescue workers are trying to get dogs onto the scene to sniff out bodies still trapped under mountains of flattened buildings.

 The massive explosion was set off Saturday on a busy street close to the foreign ministry in Mogadishu and detonated outside of the Safari Hotel.
 Several building were destroyed in the blast, reducing them to burning piles of rubble and twisted metal.